robin-raymond/zax.io/basics.md

                         // value of pointer

 sptr : SPointer         // signed integer large enough to hold the
-                        // pointer difference between two pointer values
+                        // pointer difference between two pointer values using
-                        // and must be the same bit size as a UPointer
+                        // the same memory arena and must be the same bit size
-                        // (although this type can overflow if the distances
+                        // as a UPointer (although this type can overflow if
-                        // between the smallest pointer and the largest pointer
+                        // the distances between the smallest pointer and the
-                        // exceed the capacity of the type)
+                        // largest pointer exceed the capacity of the type)

 slongPtr : SLongPointer // signed integer large enough to hold the pointer
                         // difference between two pointer positions even if the